 We really have no luck with these Pulp Fiction filming locations: after the Jack Rabbit Slim that didn’t exist at all, the Raymond Theatre where Butch Coolidge (Bruce Willis)’s decisive boxing fight takes place has been destroyed since then.
 It was located on North Raymond Avenue in Pasadena.

 After killing his opponent at the ‘Battle of the Titans’ instead of going down as promised to Marsellus Wallace, Butch escapes with the help of sensual taxi driver Esmeralda Villalobos (Angela Jones).

 So, what does it feel like to kill a man?Esmeralda

 2934 Riverside Drive, Los Angeles

 The next day Butch stays at a motel with his girlfriend Fabienne (Maria de Medeiros) and prepares to leave town to escape from Marsellus Wallace.
-The two lovebirds savour their success but a last challenge arises when Butch realises that Fabienne forgot to pack his father's watch that has inestimable sentimental value for reasons best explained by Captain Koons (Christopher Walken).
+The two lovebirds savor their success but the last challenge arises when Butch realizes that Fabienne forgot to pack his father’s watch that has inestimable sentimental value for reasons best explained by Captain Koons (Christopher Walken).